 This is a great video to show your children the beauty and a little history of Poland.

-22 Interesting Facts About Poland You Should Know (8 min.)
+22 Interesting Facts to learn about Poland (8 min.)

 The Animated History of the Poland (Part 1: 13 minutes, Part 2: 11 minutes).